c13n-io/c13n-go/CONTRIBUTING.md

 git commit -m "Descriptive commit message" git push origin <my_branch_name>
 ```
-4. Ensure that the project builds correctly and the webpage launches normally.
-5. Make the Pull Request.
+4. Make the Pull Request.
 Don't forget to write a small description of the changes you are introducing.
-6. Stay active for the review phase, as fixes and/or tweaks may be required for your PR to be approved.
+5. Stay active for the review phase, as fixes and/or tweaks may be required for your PR to be approved.
-7. Final Merge from the dev team.
+6. Final Merge from the dev team.

 ### Making good commits
 These are the seven rules of a great Git commit messages: